 C-SIG B-SIG A-SIG A-SIG Classic Number of rides 9 (including a classification ride in Prospect Park) 10 (including a classification ride in Prospect Park) 12 12 What kind of cycling experience do I need?
 First, you must know how to ride a bike (no, we're not kidding!) and be able to control the bike.
-Second, you must be able to maintain a minimum average pace of 10 miles per hour for 3 laps of the Central Park loop or 5 laps of the Prospect Park loop (18-20 miles).
+Second, you must be able to maintain a minimum average pace of 10 miles per hour for 3 laps of the Central Park loop or 6 laps of the Prospect Park loop (18-20 miles).
 Third, you should be willing to commit to attending all rides, to follow instructions from your ride leaders, and to have fun.
 Being a beginner cyclist is an advantage, in a way.
 We like to start at the beginning and train you our way.
 Having no previous bad habits to overcome is good!
 We assume you have at least basic familiarity with the shifting and braking system on your bike.
 In terms of basic fitness, you should be able to complete a 40-mile ride, with a lunch break and 1 or 2 pit stops along the way.
 (If you've never done a 40-mile ride, try to simulate one in Central or Prospect Park.)
 In terms of speed, you should be able to complete 4 laps around Central Park (approximately 26 miles) in 2 hours or less.
-On top of that, you should be open to coaching, serious about safety, and eager to have fun.
-The A-SIG is designed to remove the mystique from becoming an "A" rider.
-Group riding experience (B-SIG, C-SIG, or equivalent) is highly recommended.
-You should have some experience with road rides of at least 40 miles in rolling (or hillier) terrain; you must put in the training necessary to match the fitness level and physical efforts of your fellow participants; and you must want to learn and be coached.
+On top of that, you should be open to coaching, serious about safety, and eager to have fun. coached.
 Group riding experience in rotating pace lines is strongly recommended but not required (B and C SIG graduates are welcome!).
 You must be comfortable and confident operating a road bike over significant distances.
 This includes shifting, and experience riding with clipless pedals.
 Training outside of the weekly Saturday rides is critical.
 The A-SIG Classic is serious training, and it will require an equally serious commitment of time and effort from you.
 Participants must be willing to accept coaching and critique from leaders and want to learn and ride safely.
 Will I ride with the same people every week?
 Yes, we divide riders into groups with different riding speeds, depending on each rider's classification time.
 You will ride with this group for the entire SIG.
 Yes, you will ride with the same 12 or so riders and 3 or 4 leaders every week.
 You will be grouped with those of similar speed and ability.
 No. Groups vary every week in order to expose you to different types of riding and coaching.
 No. Groups vary every week in order to expose you to different types of riding and coaching.